 Do you have an interest in banking and finance and enjoy assisting people?
-If yes, you can consider pursuing a career as a bank teller.
+If yes, consider pursuing a career as a bank teller.

 Bank tellers are customer service professionals assisting customers in completing various financial transactions.
 They are the first point of contact for customers at a financial institution.